-The Center holds an extraordinary trove of letters to and from Clarence Darrow (1857-1938), widely regarded as the greatest American trial lawyer.
+The Center holds the preeminent collection of letters to and from Clarence Darrow (1857-1938), widely regarded as the greatest American trial lawyer.
 The letters have been digitized as part of the Clarence Darrow Digital Collection, an award-winning research site.
-The site includes the letters and transcriptions, as well as digitized trial briefs, legal articles, pamphlets, and other items related to key Darrow cases.
+The site includes the letters and transcriptions, as well as digitized trial briefs, legal articles, pamphlets, photographs, and other items related to key Darrow cases.
 Beyond letters, the Center continues to add to its superb collection of printed works and photographs by and about Darrow and his life.

 American Indian Law

 The Collection has excellent holdings of American Indian law.
 The Library’s collection of rare folio treaties ranges from a treaty concluded in 1827 between the United States and the Ojibwa, Menomonie and Winnebago tribes, to an 1868 treaty with the Nez Perce, the last treaty signed between the United States and an American Indian tribe.
 Included are also primary materials of American Indian governments in the nineteenth century, both in English and in the vernacular.

 vast majority of printed works from the personal library of renowned jurist and